EnvisionDoc/device_connection_en/reference/mqtt/upstream/device_else/report_points.md

-# Report Device Measurement Points
+# Report Device Measure Points

 A device can publish a message to this topic to report the newly added measure point to the cloud.